 ModelFront’s technology enables a significant portion of content to be generated by AI (such as Google Translate or Microsoft Translator) and then “safely approved” by ModelFront’s AI.
 Bittlingmayer calls it “sensible automation.”

-Customers include Fortune 1000 companies and startups.
+Customers include Fortune 100 and Fortune 1000 companies.

 “Our tech saves enterprises real time and money and every major translation management system (the unsexy software where humans do this work) has integrated ModelFront or is working on it,” he says.